Tropical flora

 Circa 1975.

-Towards the end of his career, Dubrunfaut expressed himself in a fairy-tale style (with sharp forms similar to Marc Petit), and whose themes (hummingbirds and exotic plants) refer back to Lurçat in the 1950s.
+At the end of his career, Dubrunfaut expressed himself in a magical style (with sharp forms close to Marc Petit), and whose theme (hummingbirds and exotic plants) refers to Lurçat of the 50s.